mroonga/mroonga/doc/source/install.rst

 Next install UDF (User-Defined Function).

-To get the record ID assigned by groonga in INSERT, install last_insert_grn_id function.
+To get the record ID assigned by Groonga in INSERT, install last_insert_grn_id function.

 Invoke CREATE FUNCTION like the following. ::